Power diagrams and Morse Theory: Power diagrams and tropical hypersurfaces.

 The domain where $\hat{f} < \infty$ is the convex hull of the points $\colP1N$.
 We have

 where the infimum is taken over all $\lambda_i$ such that

-It is no restriction to assume that only $\leq n+1$ of the $\lambda_i$ are non-zero because any point in the convex hull of the $P_i$ can be expressed as a sum of $\dim\CH(\colP1N)$ of the $P_i$.
+It is no restriction to assume that not more than $n+1$ of the $\lambda_i$ are non-zero because any point in the convex hull of the $P_i$ can be expressed as a sum of $\dim\CH(\colP1N)$ of the $P_i$.
 The infima are best thought of in a geometric way.
 Take the convex hull $\CH( \{ ( P_i, -c_i) \}_{i=1}^N )$.
 The lower faces form the graph of $\hat{f}$ over the convex hull $\CH(\colP1N)$.
-We summarize our discussion in a theorem. \begin{theorem} Let $\mathcal{T}$ be a power diagram.
+We summarize our discussion in a theorem, that can also be found in \cite{MR1264417}. \begin{theorem} Let $\mathcal{T}$ be a power diagram.
 Let $\Upsilon$ be the lower convex hull of the lifted points $(P_i, -c_i)$ wrt.\ to the vector $( 0 , \cdots , 0 , 1 )$.
 The polyhedral complex $\Upsilon$ is the graph of the Legendre transform $\hat{f}$ of $f$.
 The domain $\Dom(\hat{f})$ of $\hat{f}$ is the convex hull $\CH(\colP1N)$. \end{theorem} The geometrical construction is directly related to the construction of figure \ref{fig:12}.
 If we put the upper convex hull of theorem \ref{thm:legendre-transform} in figure \ref{fig:12} we get figure \ref{fig:11}.